ojhajayant/YoloV3/README.md

 ```
 7. You need to add custom.names file as you can see above.
 For our example, we downloaded images of Walle.
 Our custom.names file look like this:
 ```
-walle
+sulley
+wazowski
+boo
+randall
 ```
-8. Walle above will have a class index of 0.
+8. sulley above will have a class index of 0, wazowski 1,  boo 2 & randall 3.
-9. For COCO's 80 classes, VOLOv3's output vector has 255 dimensions ( (4+1+80)*3).
+9. For COCO's 80 classes, VOLOv3's output vector has 255 boo 2 & dimensions ( (4+1+80)*3).
 Now we have 1 class, so we would need to change it's architecture.
 10. Copy the contents of 'yolov3-spp.cfg' file to a new file called 'yolov3-custom.cfg' file in the data/cfg folder.
 11. Search for 'filters=255' (you should get entries entries).
-Change 255 to 18 = (4+1+1)*3
+Change 255 to 27 = (4+1+4)*3
 12. Search for 'classes=80' and change all three entries to 'classes=1'
 13. Since you are lazy (probably), you'll be working with very few samples.
 In such a case it is a good idea to change:
   * burn_in to 100
   * max_batches to 5000
   * steps to 4000,4500
 14. Don't forget to perform the weight file steps mentioned in the sectio above.
-15. Run this command `python train.py --data data/customdata/custom.data --batch 10 --cache --cfg cfg/yolov3-custom.cfg --epochs 3 --nosave`
+15. Run this command `python train.py --data data/customdata/custom.data --batch 15 --cache --cfg cfg/yolov3-custom.cfg --epochs 500 --nosave`

 As you can see in the collage image above, a lot is going on, and if you are creating a set of say 500 images, you'd get a bonanza of images via default augmentations being performed.

 **Results**
-After training for 300 Epochs, results look awesome!
+After training for 500 Epochs, results look awesome!

 ![image](https://github.com/ojhajayant/YoloV3/blob/master/output/img020.jpg)